4H-ALARM/XRP/lessonplans/week7.md

 ## Objective

-Teachers will teach students how to use **AdvantageScope** to visualize, record, and debug robot data in real time.
+Teachers will show students how to use **AdvantageScope** to visualize, record, and debug robot data in real time.
 Students will learn to view PID loops, sensor readings, and command states.

 ## Prerequisites